-- Since Project approval, Multicom has developed a recruitment hierarchy that prioritises local and regional recruitment and has a total current workforce of 48 employees - Council has lost several employees to the Project, which they were anticipating - Multicom employs five graduates/undergraduates and is in the process of recruiting for apprenticeships - Multicom is connected with Martyr Training Services, a registered Indigenous business on Supply Nation, and is looking for ways to support First Nations employment and procurement - On the job training is provided to all staff and Multicom has utilised Julia Creek's Smart Hub to facilitate training opportunities - Multicom has an in-effect Employee Handbook, a comprehensive Employee Assistance Program (EAP) and provides bus transportation from Julia Creek township to the Project site - Stakeholders are anticipating an increase in non-local workforces as existing and proposed projects continue to develop in the McKinlay Shire and the surrounding region
+- Since Project approval, Multicom has developed a recruitment hierarchy that prioritises local and regional recruitment and has a total current workforce of 62 employees - Council has lost employees to the Project, which they were anticipating.
+Three Council people approached Multicom resources for employment and were employed, one of those people remains employed on the Saint Elmo Project. - Multicom employs ten graduates/undergraduates and one apprentice and is in the process of recruiting for more apprenticeships - Multicom is connected with Martyr Training Services, a registered Indigenous business on Supply Nation, and is looking for ways to support First Nations employment and procurement.
+Martyr have not proposed any potential employees.
+Conversations with people experienced in recruitment in Mount Isa indicate salaries and work hours do not compete with indigenous benefits available in the region. - On the job training is provided to all staff and Multicom has utilised Julia Creek's Smart Hub to facilitate training opportunities - Multicom has an in-effect Employee Handbook, a comprehensive Employee Assistance Program (EAP) and provides bus transportation from Julia Creek township to the Project site - Stakeholders are anticipating an increase in non-local workforces as existing and proposed projects continue to develop in the McKinlay Shire and the surrounding region